heptarch/heptarch.github.io/drafts/latent.md

 ## Worlds apart

 Photography captures the physical world, the people, streets, mountains, and objects that populate it.
-A portrait is as easy as aiming your camera at a face; all a landscape requires is a sunset or a meadow.
+A portrait is as easy as aiming your camera at a face; a landscape requires only sunset or a meadow.
 But as our epigraph warns, a Nikon (or an iPhone) does not a photographer make.
-Art lies in the *choice of perspective*, not to mention the technical
+Art lies in the *choice of perspective*, not to mention the technical apparatus of exposure, brightness, contrast, depth of field, and so on, that distinguish and artful from an artless shot.